 Architecture is another noted feature that draws people to London.
 Churches and cathedrals by Sir Christopher Wren, Paddington Station, Trafalgar Square, Buckingham Palace, the Palace of Westminster where Parliament is housed, and the other palaces, and Covent Garden and other designs by Inigo Jones all are found worthy of viewing.

 Districts of London that are enjoyable to visit include Soho, Regent Street, Picadilly Circus, Oxford Street, and the City and the Square Mile.
-Landmarks like Big Ben, the London Eye, and the Millenium Dome are also appealing.
+Landmarks like Big Ben, the London Eye, and the Millennium Dome are also appealing.